Marine Air Support Squadron 3: Vietnam War

 MASS-3 entered Vietnam on 10 November 1966 when they disembarked from the USS Jennings County (LST-846) at Chu Lai.
 They remained in country until June 1971.
-On January 16 and 17, 1968, Air Support Radar Team B (ASRT-B) from MASS-3 displaced from Chu Lai to Khe Sanh to handle ground controlled radar bombing missions.
-On January 20 the DASC was brought into Khe Sahn as well.
+On 16 and 17 January 1968, Air Support Radar Team B (ASRT-B) from MASS-3 displaced from Chu Lai to Khe Sanh to handle ground controlled radar bombing missions.
+On 20 January the DASC was brought into Khe Sahn as well.

 During their time in Vietnam, MASS-3 Air Support Radar Teams controlled more than 38,010 AN/TPQ-10 missions, directing more than 121000 ST of ordnance on 56,753 targets.
 They operated from Chu Lai and Da Nang during this time.

 The 1980s and 1990s

 In May 1980, MASS-3 again relocated, this time to Marine Corps Base Camp Pendleton.
 During this time the squadron undertook an extensive schedule of joint service and multi-national exercises in addition to the regular complement of Marine Corps exercises.
 Some of these exercises included Bright Star (Egypt), Freedom Banner (South Korea), Blue Flag (Nevada), Display Determination (Turkey) and Gallant Eagle (California).
 During this time MASS-3 also acquired new equipment and refined employment techniques.
-In December 1984, MASS-3 took delivery of the AN/TPS-10D, an upgraded radar guidance system used to direct close air support aircraft to deliver ordnance both day and night in all-weather conditions.
+In December 1984, MASS-3 took delivery of the AN/TPB-1D, an upgraded radar guidance system used to direct close air support aircraft to deliver ordnance both day and night in all-weather conditions.
 In April 1988, the squadron received the AN/TSQ-155 Improved DASC and its associated radio van, the OE-334.

 Iraq's August 1990 invasion of Kuwait set off hostilities throughout Southwest Asia.
 Because of this on 21 August 1990 the first elements of MASS-3 began arriving into Saudi Arabia.
 The squadron commenced operations coordinating joint and coalition air support on 28 August at the Jubail Naval Airfield.
 MASS-3 provided a Corps-level DASC co-located with the I Marine Expeditionary Force and two Air Support Elements (ASE) to support the 1st and 2nd Marine Divisions.
 During the course of Operations Desert Shield/Desert Storm, MASS-3's DASC and ASE were operational for 4450 hours controlling 7359 fixed wing and 3065 rotary wing missions.
 They also processed 995 tactical air requests, 141 assault support requests and 180 MEDEVACs.
 The squadron's participation in combat operations culminated on 7 March 1991 when the DASC and ASEs safely returned to Jubail Naval Airfield.
 The squadron returned to MCB Camp Pendleton on 17 March 1991 and immediately commenced its normally training schedule.